Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Introduction

 \section{Introduction}

 Many robotic applications demand complex behaviors that are difficult to specify.
 Temporal Logics \cite{TL} provide a grounded mathematical approach to specify such behaviors.
 Linear Temporal Logic (LTL) \cite{LTL} is a popular logic for discrete-time robotic applications.
 In recent years, there has been a growing interest in logics that describe more complex behaviors than LTL.
-Metric Temporal Logic (MTL) \cite{MTL} and Metric Interval Temporal Logic (MITL) \cite{MITL} extend LTL to reason about continuous\ri{hmmm actually still like real-valued more; We technically use discrete (not continuous) real valued time} time.
+Metric Temporal Logic (MTL) \cite{MTL} and Metric Interval Temporal Logic (MITL) \cite{MITL} extend LTL to reason about real-valued time.
 Signal Temporal Logic (STL) \cite{STL} is a subset of MITL defined over real-valued signals, making it particularly useful to robotic applications.
 In addition to providing a binary answer for whether a signal satisfies a specification, it also admits a quantitative score of how well the signal satisfies it, known as the \textit{Robust Satisfaction Value}, or simply \textit{robustness} \cite{STLRobustness}.
 This value characterizes how robust a planned trajectory is to unforeseen disturbances.

 The state-of-the-art robot control algorithms for STL specifications are based on trajectory optimization\ri{cite?}\lb{will you?} techniques, and are split into two distinct approaches.
-One approach is is to encode the STL specification as mixed integer constraints on an optimization problem.
+One approach is to encode the STL specification as mixed integer constraints on an optimization problem.
 For convex objective functions, this results in a mixed integer convex program (MICP) \cite{MILP1}.
 Although this approach is complete, the constraints induced by the STL specification introduce new variables for each time step and this scales poorly.
 This approach also requires both the system dynamics \cite{smooth4} and the logical predicates \cite{MILP2} to be linear.
 The other approach directly optimizes the STL robustness \cite{smooth2}, resulting in a nonlinear programming problem (NLP).
 This approach allows for nonlinear system dynamics and logical predicates.
-Although incomplete, this approach scales much better than the MICP approach due to the lack of integer constraints.
-This makes the NLP approach more practical for most robot control applications, where the robot must react to unforeseen changes in their environment.
+Although incomplete, this approach allows for nonlinear system dynamics and logical predicates, and scales better than the MICP approach due to the lack of integer constraints.